POSTED BY January 11, 2011 COMMENTS (491)ON

 In case you don’t want to watch the video, you can just skip it and move forward to read the tips in the text.
 Let’s look at them.
 If you are reading this article on email, you can watch the video on Youtube here

 Imagine this, you have Rs 25 lacs.
 Logically you put this in a fixed deposit or invest in some other financial product through which you get an interest at 8%.
 You will get Rs 2 lacs as interest which will be added to your income and you pay tax on this income.
 Not good!

-However there can be times, where you might not feel too comfortable gifting away large amounts of money to your major children, in which case, there is another option of giving them loans.
-And guess what? you can make interest-free loans to your major children as per the law .
 Please note that doing exactly the same thing with your spouse is not possible.
 Any income you transfer to your spouse which generates any income will be treated as your income only.
-However, if you are going to be married in some months and you have some big amount of cash, you can gift her right away, as gift given to prospective wife would become hers lawfully! .
-I hope you liked this first point on income tax saving tips
+However, if you are going to be married in some months and you have some big amount of cash, you can gift her right away, as a gift given to prospective wives would become hers lawfully.

-All the salaries class people get HRA from their companies, and hence they claim deductions on that.
-However, what if you are self-employed professional or working for a company who does not provide you HRA benefit?
+All the salaried class people get HRA from their companies, and hence they claim deductions on that.
+However, what if you are a self-employed professional or working for a company that does not provide you HRA benefits?
 Can you still claim HRA?
 Yes!
 But with some caveats.

-Under Section 80GG, you can claim deduction of the rent paid even if you don’t get HRA.
-However not many people are aware of this deduction.
-If you are not being paid any HRA or don’t have any housing benefit from employer.
+Under Section 80GG, you can claim a deduction of the rent paid even if you don’t get HRA.
+However, not many people are aware of this deduction.
+If you are not being paid any HRA or don’t have any housing benefits from the employer.
 You can claim least of following 3 things as HRA

 a) Rent paid less 10% of total income